RSS

 Please visit our Open House at A 6599 Central Saanich Rd in Central Saanich.
 See details here

-Welcome to A-6599 Central Saanich Road—a spacious home offering privacy, comfort, and flexible living.
-The bright interior features multiple living and dining areas, a cozy fireplace, family/games room, and kitchen with breakfast nook opening to a sunny balcony.
-With 5 bedrooms and 4 bathrooms, including a generous primary suite with ensuite and walk-in closet, there’s space for everyone.
-A versatile home office/salon area and self-contained suite add excellent income potential, whether for long-term rental or Airbnb, which operated successfully here for years.
-Thoughtful details like a laundry room, double garage, and ample storage add convenience.
-Outdoors, enjoy lush gardens, covered and open patios, and tranquil pathways—perfect for entertaining or retreat.
-Ideally located near schools, shopping, parks, and transit, this property blends lifestyle and opportunity in a desirable Central Saanich community.
+Welcome to A-6599 Central Saanich Road—a private, spacious home in a bare land strata with only one shared element: the road.
+You own your home and lot just like a detached property, while the strata simply manages and maintains the shared driveway, keeping costs low and ownership straightforward.
+Inside, the bright layout offers multiple living and dining areas, a cozy fireplace, family/games room, and a kitchen with breakfast nook opening to a sunny balcony.
+With 5 bedrooms and 4 bathrooms, including a generous primary suite with walk-in closet and ensuite, there’s room for everyone.
+A home office/salon and self-contained suite provide excellent income potential.
+Outdoors, enjoy lush gardens, patios, a double garage, and ample storage, all minutes from schools, shopping, parks, and transit in desirable Central Saanich.

 Read